 The employee life cycle (sometimes also known as the employee journey) refers to the various stages in which your employees will interact with your organization.

-The Human Resources responsibilities covered below are structured around this model to help you understand how Human Resources practitioners provide support to leaders and their employees during all stages of their employment.
+The human resources responsibilities covered below are structured around this model to help you understand how HR practitioners provide support to leaders and their employees during all stages of their employment.